 The plaintiff then sued the defendant directly in federal court.
 The defense moved to dismiss the lawsuit, arguing the CBA still applied to the plaintiff's grievances.
 The judge overseeing the case disagreed.

 The judge explained that under binding precedent from the U.S. Supreme Court, a CBA clause that “clearly and unmistakably requires union members to arbitrate [discrimination] claims” is enforceable.
 The judge also said the Supreme Court never addressed the specific scenario presented in this case — namely, whether an employee could be forced to arbitrate when a union that “controlled access” to arbitration refused to intervene.
 Noting that other judges in New York had similarly answered such questions in the negative, the judge here similarly “declined to compel arbitration.”

 The judge did, however, dismiss the plaintiff's lawsuit as it was not clear from her complaint that she raised her specific legal claims, which involved violation of New York employment discrimination laws, with the union prior to filing her lawsuit.
 By law, she must “exhaust” such “administrative remedies” first.
 The judge said the plaintiff was free to re-file her lawsuit if she has, in fact, exhausted such remedies or “re-file her claim” with the union.

 Speak with a NYC Wrongful Termination Lawyer Today

 Labor unions offer important protections for thousands of workers in New York City.
 But union contracts may also complicate an individual worker's ability to seek justice for illegal discriminatory acts in the courts.
 If you are unsure of your own legal position, it is best to seek advice from a qualified New York City employment attorney.
-Contact the Nisar Law Group, P.C., to schedule a free consultation with an attorney today.
+Contact the Nisar Law Group, P.C., to schedule a consultation with an attorney today.